KarlsruheGraphGeneration/KaGen/README.md

 After building KaGen, the standalone application is located at `build/app/kagen`.
 A list of all command line options is available using the `./kagen --help` option.
-To view options of a specific graph generate, use:
+To view the options of a specific graph generator, use:

 ```shell
 ./kagen <gnm_undirected|gnm_directed|gnp_undirected|gnp_directed|rgg2d|rgg3d|grid2d|grid3d|rdg2d|rdg3d|rhg|ba|kronecker> --help